 I didn’t know how temporary and fleeting this feeling would be, that I would long for newborn snuggles the moment they disappeared, that I would be that crazy lady fawning over babies at the grocery store.

 Now that my children are 5 and 2, I am rediscovering my freedom and independence within motherhood.
 I have much more perspective (although I’m still learning every day).

 I have realized how quickly these precious years disappear.
 I don’t want to take my girls’ time as children for granted.
-I want to make sure that not only do I enjoy them in every stage (no matter how hard it may be), but that I also have taught them the most important things about life, the big lessons that they will one day teach their own children.
+I want to make sure that not only do I try to enjoy them in each stage (no matter how hard it may be), but that I also have taught them the most important things about life, the big lessons that they will one day teach their own children.

 What are these lessons?

 Then I realize one thing.
 I was always meant to be my girls' mom.
-I also know that you, my friend, were destined to be the mother of your child or children, no matter how they came to you.
+I also know that you, my friend, were destined to be the mother (or parent, caregiver) of your child or children, no matter how they came to you.
 We are perfectly made for the roles we were given, no matter how challenging they seem.
 We will teach our children what they need to learn by simply being ourselves and sharing our worlds with them.
 They will be OK.